Snorkeller swimming above a vibrant coral garden on the outer Great Barrier Reef — clear turquoise water, branching corals, and tropical fish

 Introductory dives (no certification required) — Your instructor takes you through a thorough safety briefing and pool-equivalent training in shallow water before descending to the reef.
 You'll dive to approximately 6–12 metres with your instructor at your side at all times.
 No prior experience is needed.

-Certified dives — If you hold an Open Water certification or higher, you'll dive with a guide or buddy to the reef's full range of features: walls, swim-throughs, bommies, and coral gardens.
-Nitrox may be available (check when booking).
+Certified dives — If you hold an Open Water certification or higher, you'll dive with a guide or buddy to the reef's full range of features: walls, swim-throughs, bommies and coral gardens.
+Nitrox may be available on some operators (check when booking).

 Snorkelling

 If you'd rather stay at the surface, snorkelling is included at every reef stop.
 The outer reef's shallow coral gardens are often just 1–3 metres below the surface, meaning snorkellers see almost as much as divers.
-Reef guides are available to point out marine life and answer questions.
+Reef guides accompany the group to point out marine life and answer questions, and free flotation devices are available for less confident swimmers.

 Sample Day

-Timings are approximate and may vary with weather and sea conditions.
+Timings are approximate and may vary with weather, sea conditions, and the sites selected for the day.

-Meet at Cairns Reef Fleet Terminal.
+Meet at Cairns Reef Fleet Terminal (1 Spence Street).
 Safety briefing, equipment fitting, and introductory dive instruction (for beginners) during the transit to the outer reef.
 Complimentary tea, coffee, and morning snacks on board.

-Arrive at the outer reef.
+Arrive at the outer reef (often around Norman, Saxon or Hastings Reef).
 First guided dive or snorkel session on a coral garden selected for the day's best conditions.
 Introductory divers complete their in-water training here before descending to the reef.

 Buffet lunch served on board while anchored over the reef.
-Hot and cold options with fresh tropical fruit.
+Hot and cold options with fresh tropical fruit and a reef-friendly menu.
 Time to relax, review photos, or watch the reef from the viewing deck.

 Final snorkel session or optional additional dive at a third reef location.
 Free time to swim, use any on-board viewing platforms, or simply soak in the setting.

 Scenic return journey to Cairns Reef Fleet Terminal.
-Arrive back in Cairns late afternoon.
+Arrive back in Cairns late afternoon, in time for sunset on the Esplanade.

 What's Included